 Prior to submitting a proposal to the Commission, applicants must obtain internal agency approvals and ensure compliance with the regulations of other City agencies, such as the Landmarks Preservation Commission.
 In addition, in cases where a design proposal may overlap jurisdictions, the sponsoring agency is responsible for coordinating the project with the relevant City agencies and obtaining required approvals.

 After projects are submitted, Commission staff reviews submissions for completeness and clarity before the projects are reviewed with a committee or scheduled for a public meeting.

 Committee meetings provide an opportunity for agencies to get design feedback prior to submission to the full Commission.
 While committee meetings are open to the public, the Commission does not vote on projects, nor hear public testimony.
-The Commission does not vote or hear public testimony at committee meetings.
 Submission requirements for committee meetings are the same as for public hearings.

 Public meetings are open to the public and are broken down into two sections:

-The Annual Meeting Calendar is posted by December 31st the previous year.
+The Annual Meeting Calendar is posted by December 31st the previous year (2020 Calendar, 2021 Calendar).
 Meeting Agendas are posted on the Commission's website at least three (3) business days in advance of each public meeting date.
 Meeting minutes (certificates) are posted approximately one (1) week after each meeting.